-Gaby López Dena works across social practice, curation, and visual art to address the relations between the built environment and its social dynamics.
+Gaby López Dena works across curation, social practice, and public art to address the relations between the built environment and its social dynamics.

 In Mexico City, where she is originally from, Gaby founded DENA—a transdisciplinary practice to design and build spaces and collaborate with other artists, mostly on architectural-scale installations.